slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"If children feel safe, they can take risks, ask questions, make mistakes, learn to trust, share their feelings and grow."  -- Alfie Kohn*
 -->

-> *"Teach your children early what you learned late."
+> *"Teach your children early what you learned late." (...)
+"Teach your children how to think, not what to think."
 -- Richard Feynman*

 > *"If you want your children to be intelligent, read them fairy tales.
 If you want them to be more intelligent, read them more fairy tales."